cihanicelliler/iMusic/README.md

 country information should be included.
 Users can be either Premium or regular members.
 Premium users must have paid information.
 Premium users will be able to be followed by regular users.
 - Users will be able to view and save the playlists of the users they follow.

-## Scenario and Problems
+## Scenario and Problems :bomb:
-### Problem 1: Extra features should be offered for premium users
+### Problem 1: Extra features should be offered for premium users :guitar:

 Info: Only Premium users can be followed by other users and premium users When users are followed, the playlists will be open to sharing for their followers.
 All users